A Sampling Profiler for Python

 OSX has a feature called System Integrity Protection that prevents even the root user from reading memory from any binary located in /usr/bin.
 Unfortunately, this includes the python interpreter that ships with OSX.

-There are a couple of different ways to deal with this: * You can install a different Python distribution (you probably want to migrate away from python2 anyways =) * You can use virtualenv to run the system python in an environment where SIP doesn’t apply. * You can disable System Integrity Protection.
+There are a couple of different ways to deal with this: * You can install a different Python distribution.
+The built-in Python will be removed in a future OSX, and you probably want to migrate away from Python 2 anyways =). * You can use virtualenv to run the system python in an environment where SIP doesn’t apply. * You can disable System Integrity Protection.

 How do I run py-spy in Docker?